 INDIVIDUAL LEARNING CONTRACTS

 When a student’s academic program design cannot be satisfactorily completed through the available elective courses and internships, the student may arrange an individual learning contract with an MES core faculty member.
 This is a negotiated agreement between the student and faculty for the student to pursue independent, individualized study.
 In most cases, due to limitations of faculty time, the burden of the academic design and undertaking is on the student, and the faculty acts more as a guide and mentor than as a “teacher,” per se.
 Students who believe they will need and benefit from an individual learning contract should consult a trusted MES faculty member or the Director for advice on the appropriateness of such an undertaking and for suggested faculty sponsors.
-Sponsors may only be MES core faculty members.

 Individual Study Contract Registration